mission-liao/dingo/docs/guide/role.md

    - dispatch it to the right channel.

 ###Example
-There are runnable examples on GoDoc([Caller](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Caller) and [Worker](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Worker)) based on AMQP adaptor.
+There are runnable examples on GoDoc([Caller](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Caller) and [Worker](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Worker)) based on our AMQP adaptor.